Performance of llama.cpp with Vulkan #10879

 unless the model is too big to fit in VRAM.Share your llama-bench results along with the git hash and Vulkan info string in the comments.
 Feel free to try other models and compare backends, but only valid runs will be placed on the scoreboard.

-If multiple entries are posted for the same device newer commits with substantial Vulkan updates are prioritized, alternatively the one with the highest tg128 score will be used.
+If multiple entries are posted for the same setup I'll prioritize newer commits with substantial Vulkan updates, otherwise I'll pick the one with the highest overall score at my discretion.
 Performance may vary depending on driver, operating system, board manufacturer, etc. even if the chip is the same.
-For integrated graphics note that your memory speed and number of channels will greatly affect your inference speed!
+For integrated graphics note that the memory speed and number of channels will greatly affect your inference speed!

 Vulkan Scoreboard for Llama 2 7B, Q4_0 (no FA)